CityPantry/dymo-sdk/README.md

-# dymo-sdk
+# Dymo SDK
-Dymo SDK Mirror
+This package is a mirror of the Dymo JS SDK found at http://developers.dymo.com/